 Based on the upholstery type, the maintenance and the cleaning agent slightly differs.
 There are four types of upholstery primarily used in couches.
-Leather is an animal hide which requires almost the same skin care regime that ours does, moisturizing, nourishment and cleaning.
-Faux leather or vinyl is an animal-free alternative to it’s genuine counterpart and because it is synthetic, moisture isn’t as much of a factor, as is finding a compatible cleaning solution.
+Leather is an animal hide that requires almost the same skincare regime that ours does — moisturizing, nourishment, and cleaning.
+Faux leather or vinyl is an animal-free alternative to its genuine counterpart and because it is synthetic, moisture isn’t as much of a factor, as is finding a compatible cleaning solution.
 Fabric upholstery is a woven textile product and can be either natural or synthetic, and both tend to be more sensitive to harsh chemicals and abrasive cleaning methods.

 Below breaks down how to clean and care for each type of upholstery:

 If you spill on your leather, cover it with a soft, dry cloth to soak up the liquid.
 Take special care not to rub the stain, as this will just aggravate it.
-Once the initial spill is soaked up, gently clean the area by wiping with a damp cloth.
-From there if the stain is still there, you do wash rinse, repeat.
+Once the initial spill is soaked up, gently clean the area by wiping it with a damp cloth.
+If the stain is still there, then wash, rinse, repeat.
 And if you don’t see any progress – call a professional.

-Vinyl can be cleaned with a damp cloth which will easily erase any marks, scuffs, or stains A vacuum-brush can suck up debris and crumbs from it’s tufts, seams, and corners.
-Because vinyls are synthetic, manufacturers design for their end use, so many come with built in “stain and spill resistant” properties and can withstand excessive wear and tear.
+Vinyl can be cleaned with a damp cloth which will easily erase any marks, scuffs, or stains A vacuum brush can suck up debris and crumbs from its tufts, seams, and corners.
+Because vinyl is synthetic, manufacturers design for their end-use, so many come with built-in “stain and spill-resistant” properties and can withstand excessive wear and tear.

-If you do spill on your vinyl, you can just wipe it off, and/or use a professional cleaning agent as well, if needed.
+If you do spill on your vinyl, you can just wipe it off, and/or use a professional cleaning agent, if needed.